 - Send fundraising letters: this is a really important way that CHF funds our scholarship program, which will still be in full-swing this summer as we grant scholarships to campers to attend our online summer workshops!
-We already have a beautiful fundraising letter ready to know–if you know 1 or 2 or 10 or 20 people with whom you think our work at Clapping Hands Farm would resonate, and who might like to support our scholarship program, please consider joining this effort!
+We already have a beautiful fundraising letter ready to know–if you know 1 or 2 or 10 or 20 people with whom you think our work at CHF would resonate, and who might like to support our scholarship program, please consider joining this effort!
 You can personalize and send as many letters as you want!

 We are just beginning to consider what it would look like to bring one or a few people out to Clapping Hands for a socially-distanced work day.
 We’ll provide more information as we have it, but if you feel inspired or have ideas for us about how this could work, please fill out our volunteer form or send us an email!

 Our ongoing volunteer needs are listed below, along with an opportunity to sign up for monthly updates on our immediate needs for volunteers.

 overview of GENERAL volunteer needs (to be resumed after COVID-19)

 Clapping Hands Farm is located 3/4 of a mile back from the paved road, on what was until recently a working farm.
 The mingling of cleared land, camp structures, and forest leaves us with continual upkeep chores, which have been known to include clearing barbed wire, building trails, taking down fences, pruning the orchard, cutting privet, bringing in firewood, poison ivy control, tick control, painting picnic tables, ETC!
 If you enjoy putting doing hands-on work outdoors, this is the volunteer group for you!